jnyfah/jnyfah.github.io/_posts/phanes2.md

 }
 ```

 Setting `is_active = false` and broadcasting wakes every sleeping thread.
 Each one re-checks the condition, drains any remaining tasks, then exits the loop when it sees `!is_active && tasks.empty()`.
-The destructor waits for all of them to finish before returning.
+The destructor then waits for all of them to finish before returning.

-Note: The copy and move constructors are always deleted.
+Note: The copy and move constructors are deleted.
 A thread pool owns OS resources and has threads holding a pointer to `this` so copying or moving it makes no sense.

 ---